jakswa/martai-old/README.md

 ## API-related caveats

 - A train stopped at its final destination (like doraville or north springs) will not "switch directions" in the API until it leaves.
-So you'll only see northbound trains for north springs (`!train for north springs`), and you'll only see southbound trains for airport (`!train for airport`).
+So you'll only see northbound trains for north springs, and you'll only see southbound trains for airport.
 Same for the east/west extremes.
 - The API currently doesn't give estimates for trains about to change directions.
 If a train leaves chamblee, and it's next stop is doraville, there won't be an estimate for when that train turns around and hits chamblee again.
-Because of this, you'll find certain filters usually yield no results, like `!train headed south for chamblee`.
-A workaround is to watch the northbound train that is about to switch directions: `!train headed north for doraville`.
+A semi-workaround is to watch the northbound train that is about to switch directions.
 - The train API is new, and is bound to change on me.
 The script is tied to the current API response, which is a list of arrivals:

 ```json